avilalva/Metagenomic-NGS-Pipeline/Kraken_analysis.md

 `--paired` means the given sequences are of Paired end data.

-`-threads` means number of cores you would like to allocate to the process of analysis.
+`--threads` means number of cores you would like to allocate to the process of analysis.

+`--report` stands for the name of the output result

+And a kraken report will be generated with the name given after `--report`